-You may need to seek assistance to determine the correct file path for this application on your computer.
-And note that you may not have user permission to create a digital certificate on computers that are for general use by multiple people.
+This will be the correct file path for most computers.
+If yours is an exception, ask for assistance.
+And note you may not have user permission to create digital certificates on computers that are for general use by multiple people.